 - Sports Reference – Another database of sports statistics.
 Each sport has its own reference site, and individual tables can be exported as CSV files.

 - cricsheet.org – Ball-by-ball data for international and IPL cricket matches.
 CSV files for IPL and T20 internationals matches are available.

 3. Predict Stock Prices

 The stock market is like candy-land for any data scientists who are even remotely interested in finance.

 First, you have many types of data that you can choose from.
-You can find prices, fundamentals, global macroeconomic indicators, volatility indices, etc… the list goes on and on.
+You can find prices, fundamentals, global macroeconomic indicators, volatility indices, etc.

 Second, the data can be very granular.
 You can easily get time series data by day (or even minute) for each company, which allows you think creatively about trading strategies.

 Finally, the financial markets generally have short feedback cycles.
 Therefore, you can quickly validate your predictions on new data.

 Some examples of beginner-friendly machine learning projects you could try include…

 - Quantitative value investing… Predict 6-month price movements based fundamental indicators from companies’ quarterly reports.